sprollucy/Sweatbot-Beta/README.md

 Whenever a user cheers bits in your chat, the bot will track the total and store it.
 Users can then use `!` commands to trigger specific actions, removing bits from their balance as they go.
 The bot sends virtual keypresses and mouse events directly to your PC.

 > **Important**: This bot was written with the help of ChatGPT, but the majority of the code is my own.
 I use AI to simplify repetitive tasks and identify bugs and to help speed up my learning!
-The source code is sloppy but unifying and simplifying everything as I go on.
+The source code is sloppy but I'm simplifying everything as I go on.

 ---